 The newest version of home thermostats is the smart thermostats, also known as Wi-Fi thermostats.
 These models offer the highest level of energy efficiency.
 Wi-Fi thermostats work by using learning data about your home temperature preferences to optimize settings.
 This learning data includes information regarding usage by hours of the day, days of the week, setting in comparison to the outside temperature, and preferred temperatures.
 Smart thermostats learn your family’s preference and adjust settings to your likeness.
 Homeowners love the convenience of being able to control the home temperature from any device, whether you are at home or not.

 Know Your Wiring

-Before you make the plunge on a state-of-the-art thermostat, note that not every thermostat is compatible with all home wiring and heating and cooling systems.
-There are several variables to identify regarding your home’s HVAC system and current voltage line first.
-These variables will determine if a thermostat is compatible to your home’s setting.
-Don’t stress over knowing the answers to these questions.
-Contact your expert heating, cooling, and electrical team at Smith & Keene to navigate the process.
-From purchasing the best thermostat to meet your home’s equipment needs, to properly installing it for optimum efficiencies, our team is ready to help.
+Before you take the plunge on a state-of-the-art thermostat, note that not every thermostat is compatible with all home wiring and heating and cooling systems.
+There are several variables to identify regarding your home’s HVAC system and current-voltage line first.
+These variables will determine if a thermostat is compatible with your home’s setting.
+Don’t stress over knowing the answers to these questions – our team can help.